Passive Income in Crypto: A Guide to Staking, Lending, and Yield Farming

 Mechanism: Yield farming allows users to deposit their assets into liquidity pools on DeFi platforms.
 In return, they receive liquidity provider (LP) tokens, representing their share of the pool.
 These tokens can be staked or reinvested to earn additional rewards, such as governance tokens or interest.

-Liquidity provision: To provide liquidity, users deposit their assets into a liquidity pool.
-This pool is used to facilitate trading on the platform, with liquidity providers earning a share of the transaction fees.
+Liquidity provision: Users deposit their assets into a liquidity pool to provide liquidity.
+This pool facilitates trading on the platform, and liquidity providers earn a share of the transaction fees.

 Governance tokens: Many platforms reward liquidity providers with governance tokens, which grant voting rights on protocol decisions.